ManApart/quest-command/notes.md

 - Cooking / recipes
  - Burn if not enough skill
  - Gain xp for cooking
-- Slice apple
-- Behavior / interact / recipe alignment.
-Use knife on apple same as slash apple, same as craft sliced apple
- - Effects should apply properties during their duration and then remove them afterwords (like 'burning' when on fire)
  - Range needs lit, goes from 'Range (unlit)' to 'Range (lit)'
  - Maybe like this:
-  - knife used on apple gives apple 'sliced' tag
-  - Sliced, Baked, Burnt, Cooked
-  - Target has 'display name' that adds tag names to target??
-  - Pie recipe takes apple (sliced)
-  - Use fire on apple, becomes baked apple (tag), tag makes heal worth 1.5x when eaten ( behavior)
+  - Baked tag makes heal worth 1.5x when eaten ( behavior)
   - Pie should leave a pie tin once eaten > Behavior on Pie, when eaten drop tin
-- Recipe action occurs if other actions don’t, finds available recipes
-- If more than one recipe works display message so they can choose which recipe they want to craft
 - Current manner of matching recipes with ingredients has a possible bug that the order of ingredients in an inventory could determine whether a recipe could be used or not - write a test and fix it

 ### Inventory